ubc-library-rc/dataverse_utils/docs/windows.md

 **During installation of Git**

 1. After v2.32.0.2 (and possibly earlier), you will have the option during the installation to "Enable experimental support for pseudo consoles".
-Doing this will allow you run Python directly from the bash shell like you would noraally, and the scripts should function as per the *command prompt* above.
+Doing this will allow you run Python directly from the bash shell like you would normally, and the scripts should function as per the *command prompt* above.

 	As a bonus,  enabling this feature seems to fix errors with pipes which formerly resulted in the `stdout is not a tty` error when piping shell output (for instance, to `grep`).